zerothi/sisl/docs/api/physics.matrix.rst

 Bloch's theorem
 ---------------

-Bloch's theorem is a very powerful proceduce that enables one to utilize the periodicity of a given direction to describe the complete system.
+Bloch's theorem is a very powerful procedure that enables one to utilize the periodicity of a given direction to describe the complete system.

 .. autosummary::